 11. Set a goal

 Setting yourself a goal is a perfect way to keep your motivation and focus from wavering.
 It might be a target time, a mileage total, or completing a race.
 You can visualise yourself exceeding it when things get tough in training, or when your friends are heading to the pub and you have a run to do.
+Share your goal with your Bug friends on our forums and you're even more likely to succeed!

 12. Get a coach or a PT